glenkleidon/bundles/README.md

   Use a batch file to set environment and start the ide in combination with MS Build features in the DPROJ file.
 5. Do not _install packages_ in the IDE - Manage them inside the bundle.

-Always remember to maintain a separate "Components" repository to "escrow" your component sets and licenses.
+Always remember to maintain a separate "Components" repository to "escrow" your full component sets source and licenses.

 # Bundle Project Library Template
 This repository contains a Project Library Template for Delphi which will create and help maintain a project bundle structure.